fefas/blog.fefas.net/src/_posts/2021-01-04-your-foreignisation.md

 but not really.
 After some days I start missing my place, my home.
 A friend of mine which has a very particular path once told me:

-> What I have here, you don't have there.
-What you don't have here, you have
+> What I have here, I don't have there.
+What I don't have here, I have there.
-> there.

 ## Is moving abroad that bad?